meltoner/agrofelis/components/vehicle-frame/readme.md

 ![Exploded components of the frame](_figures/vehicle-frame-03-exploded.png)

+Within the diagram the multiple sub pars of the frame are being numbered :

+1. The bottom part
+2. The bottom batteries cover part
+3. The middle bars
+4. The top part
+5. The back wheel mounting points part
+6. The front wheel mounting points part

 ## Step wise fabrication of the frame

-In this section, the chassis fabrication is decomposed into seven steps and along with the schematics, photos of the fabricated frame is provided for convenience.
+In this section, the chassis fabrication is decomposed into seven steps and along with the schematics, photos of the fabricated frame are provided for convenience.

 ### Step 01